Vectorredz/cs32-mp1/README.md

 <br>

-*The tester's directly includes a source file based on **IMPLEMENTATION**.
+*The tester directly includes a source file based on **IMPLEMENTATION**.
 I believe it may be an unorthodox way of testing, though it has helped us simplify things in the meantime.*

 <br>